A notice to pilots

 You will find below the conditions for postponement and cancellation:

-A complete return to the skies will be very gradual over the coming weeks, but a bright future for general aviation seems to be on the horizon!
+A complete return to the skies should be made with caution, but a bright future for general aviation seems to be on the horizon!

 Don’t forget that our team is still on hand for support and is available at email@example.com